-The piw-remove script is used to manually remove a package (or a version of a package) from the system.
-All builds for the specified package (or version) will be forgotten, and all files generated by such builds will be deleted.
+The piw-remove script is used to manually remove a version of a package from the system.
+All builds for the specified version will be forgotten, and all files generated by such builds will be deleted.

-By default, the package (or version) removed will be deleted entirely (not marked to skip).
+By default, the version removed will be deleted entirely (not marked to skip).
 Optionally, you can provide a skip reason; in this case the version will not be deleted (though its builds and files will), but will be left marked to skip to prevent future rebuilds.